douglastaquary/Compose/Documentation/TMP/README.md

 That instead of dealing with many dataSources and delegates methods, we could focus on delivering shine and new components.
 Instead of switching `indexPaths` we could change each component position as we wished.

+## ComposingUnit
+The protocol [ComposingUnit](https://vivareal.github.io/Compose/Protocols/ComposingUnit.html) is at the center of this library.
+Any class or struct can conform to it, and it has few properties and methods that needs to be implemented.
+It should store all data that will be presented by this unit.

+A unit also is responsible for selecting which UIView will render it's data, and once an UIView is dequeued from a container, it is also the unit job to bind that data to the view.

+## ComposingContainer
+A ComposingContainer is an UIView that knows how do display an array of `ComposingUnit`s.
+We provide two containers in the framework: `ComposingCollectionView` and `ComposingTableView`.
+Both have **automatic** detection of inserts/updates/deletes of ComposingUnits they are displaying.

 ## Example